AI Lawyer Blog

 Residential Lease

-Renting a home or apartment to individuals or families
+Renting a home or apartment for personal housing

 Commercial Lease